-For COLLEGE and THINK courses, we encourage you to read through course descriptions of the options being offered this year.
+For COLLEGE courses, we encourage you to read through course descriptions of the options being offered this year.
 Pay attention to the big questions asked by each course, the topics and materials that will be covered, and the kind of work you will be asked to do.
 In narrowing your choices, ask yourself: “Am I drawn to studying what is already familiar or what is unknown to me?
 How will I be examining my assumptions about living my life and understanding the world?
 Why is this topic important to me?”

 Choosing PWR Courses

 All Stanford students must fulfill a writing requirement in their first and second years.
 In addition, students will also take a Writing in the Major course for their declared major before graduation.